-I never thought I would have written four prison-related books.
+I never thought I would write or edit five prison-related books.
 That was not my intention some 15 years ago while traveling a beaten-down, two-lane highway to the Dwight Correctional Center.
 I was about to have my first interview with a female inmate, convicted of first-degree murder and sentenced to life without parole.
 What I thought would be a one-time interview, turned into a two-year journey and my first book — “The Rita Nitz Story: Life Without Parole.”

 While working on Rita’s book I met another inmate who was incarcerated for killing her five-year old stepdaughter.
-The inmate, Becca, suffered from a bipolar disorder, unable to recall the murder.
-After obtaining copies of her mental health record, I began another two-year journey that turned into a second book — “Cherry Blossoms & Barren Plains: A woman’s journey from mental illness to a prison cell.”
+The inmate, Becca, suffered from a bipolar disorder and unable to recall the murder.
+After obtaining copies of her mental health record and confirmation of her mental illness, I began another two-year journey that turned into a second book — “Cherry Blossoms & Barren Plains: A woman’s journey from mental illness to a prison cell.”

-Now I’m stepping into the world of Urban Novels.
-This is a genre quite foreign to me, but popular among readers interested in raw, violent stories associated with urban culture, crime syndicates, etc… The stories can be page-turners, emulating some of the darker movies and television shows we sometimes see.
+Now I’ve stepped into the world of Urban Fiction; a genre quite foreign to me, but popular among readers interested in raw, violent stories associated with urban culture, crime syndicates, etc… The stories are page-turners, emulating the darker side of humanity.